tjaditya/adityatj.github.io/about.md

 These studies support my work in vehicle modeling, aerodynamic surfaces, spatial reasoning, and concept development.

 → [View my sketchbook](/sketchbook/)

 ---

+## Documentation & Tooling Note

+AI-assisted writing tools were used selectively to help structure and refine the **documentation and presentation** on this site and in select project repositories.

+All engineering work—including modeling, simulation setup, numerical analysis, and implementation—was performed independently, with design and technical decisions driven by physical reasoning and validation through results.

+---